Yang Xi (Three Kingdoms): Life

 Some time later, due to poor health, Yang Xi quit his post at Jianning Commandery and returned to the Shu capital Chengdu, where he served as Army Supervisor Who Protects the Army (護軍監軍) until he recovered.
-He was then appointed as the Administrator of Zitong Commandery (梓潼郡; around present-day Zitong County, Sichuan), and later recalled back to Chengdu again to serve as Colonel of Trainee Archers (射聲校尉).
+He was then appointed as the Administrator of Zitong Commandery (梓潼郡; around present-day Zitong County, Sichuan), and later recalled to Chengdu again to serve as Colonel of Trainee Archers (射聲校尉).
 While he was in office, Yang Xi gained a reputation for maintaining an honest, prudent, simple and minimalist approach towards performing his duties.

 In 257, Yang Xi accompanied the Shu general Jiang Wei on a military campaign against Shu's rival state, Wei, and participated in the battle against Wei forces at Mangshui (芒水; southeast of present-day Zhouzhi County, Shaanxi).
 Yang Xi had all along been sceptical and suspicious of Jiang Wei.
 When he got drunk, he often cracked jokes and poked fun at Jiang Wei.

 Although Jiang Wei appeared to tolerate Yang Xi for ridiculing him, he actually bore a grudge against Yang Xi and wanted to get back at him.
 After the Shu army returned from the campaign, someone reported Yang Xi to the Shu imperial court for his disrespectful behaviour.
 As a result, Yang Xi was removed from office and reduced to the status of a commoner.
 Yang Xi died a few years later in 261.